molovo/archive/_posts/2015-04-10-this-site-has-been-on-a-diet.md

 ---
-title: This Site has been on a Diet
+title: This site has been on a diet
 layout: post
 date: 2015-04-10 12:00:00
 tags: